Did you know that Istanbul is one of Europe’s most affordable cities to visit?

 The variety of shopping options continues.
 Visit a quaint local bookshop called Remzi for a smartly-curated collection of books of all genres.

 Oh yeah — did we mention that this is all on one street?
 Keep walking around Nisantasi’s blocks to find much, much more.
-You’ll definitely need to spend at least a few days here!
+You’ll need to spend at least a few days here!

 2. Eat the Local Cuisine